New York City: We have a lot to be proud of.

 Once every ten years, the United States Census takes a count of every person in the United States.
 The taking of the census is mandated by the United States Constitution and has occurred every 10 years since 1790.

 But the census is so much more than just a count.
-Census information is used to determine New York City’s fair share of $650 billion in federal funds for public education, public housing, infrastructure, and more — as well as the number of seats we have in Congress.
+Census information is used to determine New York City's fair share of billions of dollars in federal funds for public education, affordable housing, infrastructure, and more — as well as the number of seats we have in Congress.

 Click a topic, or press the enter key on a topic, to reveal its answer.